flishwang/nish-mxnet/README.md

 	-2.5*exp(x) + 4*exp(2x) + -1.5*exp(3x)  (otherwise)
 , which I named as Nish.

-Compared with Mish, Nish has a more simpler fomuler, lower minimal, is easier to compute both forward- and backward-, and becomes identiy more quickly.
+Compared with Mish, Nish becomes identiy function earlier, has a more simpler fomuler, thus is easier to compute both forwardly and backwardly.

-In this work, I compares mish and nish on cifar, minist and ImageNet with different networks (lenet and resnet) based on the mxnet official examples.
+In this work, I applies mish and nish on cifar, minist and ImageNet in different networks (lenet and resnet) based on the mxnet official examples.
 The experiments shows (.......)

 # Experimental result
 training scripts see [scripts.sh]

+arguments:
 cifar10: max-random-aspect-ratio 0.1 max-random-rotate-angle 15 max-random-shear-ratio 0.1 random-crop 1 pad 4 resize 32 lr 0.05
 epoch 250 lr-step 150,200